 This Certificate of Achievement-Advanced and A.A. degree offers studies in overseeing and maintaining Windows systems as part of a network enterprise.
 Students become proficient in running administrative processes on a Windows operating system.
 Focus is placed on organization, security, and upkeep decisions as part of a larger business environment.
-In addition, the Certificate of Achievement-Advanced offers training in programming, network management, UNIX and Perl to aid in understanding more complex networking problems that occur in business enterprises.
+It offers training in programming, network management, UNIX and Perl to aid in understanding more complex networking problems that occur in business enterprises.